JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 We can also use [npm](https://www.npmjs.com/) packages, though not all will work.
 Npm is node's Package Manager, or in a sense Node's equivalent of CRAN.

 To use npm packages we need [browserify](http://browserify.org/), a node library to bundle all dependencies of an npm package into a single file which can subsequently be imported in V8.
-Browserify is itself an npm package and there requires node and npm installed.
-The reason browserify is required is that the JavaScript code written for node is different from that which should be written for web browsers, therefore importing a Javascript file built with node.js in a browser may not work: browserify will translate node.js code (where necessary) into JavaScript code the browser can run.
+Browserify is itself an npm package, and therefore requires Node.js to be installed.
+The reason browserify is required is that the JavaScript code written for Node.js is different from that which should be written for web browsers, therefore importing a Javascript file built with node.js in a browser may not work: browserify will translate node.js code (where necessary) into JavaScript code the browser can run.

 You can install browserify globally with the following the `g` flag.
 Install node.js and type the following the terminal.